 Expansion Communication Working Group

-Working Group members are Margaret Cooley (board president), Jeanne Douillard (member-owner), Tammy Erickson (board member), Judith Roberts (communication consultant to FCC), Caitlin von Schmidt (FCC outreach and communications manager), and John Williams (general manager).
-They are committed to answering your questions and providing regular updates to members and to the community more broadly.
+Working Group members are Tammy Erickson (Board president), Margaret Cooley (Board member), Jeanne Douillard (member-owner), Caitlin von Schmidt (outreach and communications manager), and John Williams (general manager).

 Architectural Plans